Quentin's Last Act

 - Kids just don't get it - Joel's message to mothers about youth smoking.

-- Nicotine Addiction 101 - WhyQuit's nicotine addiction lessons and links.
+- Nicotine Addiction 101 - WhyQuit's nicotine addiction lessons.

 - YouTube Video - Why do smokers smoke? - Joel's video explanation of nicotine addiction.